pallandir/caching-eviction-policies/FIFO.md

 ## FIFO cache

-This caching eviction policies follows a simple rule, when the cache is full the first item added is the first item to be removed.
+A FIFO (First-In, First-Out) cache follows a simple rule: when the cache reaches its maximum capacity, the oldest item (the first one added) is the first to be removed to make room for new entries.
+This eviction policy does not consider how frequently or recently an item was accessed, only the order in which it was inserted.

 Here is an implementation of a FIFO cache in python: [fifo_cache](code/fifo_cache.py)